 Microsoft .NET Core based Microservice Architecture Solutions

-Matt and Roland were present in Brisbane in October to deliver a talk entitled How Azure Service Fabric for .NET Core can simplify development of a microservice alk here.)
+Matt and Roland were present in Brisbane in October to deliver a talk entitled How Azure Service Fabric for .NET Core can simplify development of a microservice architecture.)
 The slides presented how a microservice architecture can be implemented using Service Fabric.

-The talk went through all the benefits of Service Fabric, which we support now with an Affinity plugin, including performance savings for the developer, deploymnfiguration), and it eliminates the need to manage two to three separate dependency jars for each microservice component.
-Service Fabric can even be used to supces service.
+The talk went through all the benefits of Service Fabric, including performance savings for the developer, deployment and configuration) Service Fabric can even be used to support on premise services.
 (Be sure to watch the talk, as it is well worth a watch!)

 Matt and Roland Kamsika discussed the advantages of the new .NET 5 framework which integrates all the existing diverse frameworks into a coherent whole.

 The hypothetical application takes care of requests by implementing business logic, accessing data sources, and afterwards returning HTML, JSON, or XML actions.
 We will say that the application must sustain a range of clients, including desktop computer internet browsers running Single Web page Applications (Health spas), standard internet apps, mobile internet applications, as well as native mobile applications.
 The application could likewise subject an API for 3rd parties to consume.
 It must also have the ability to integrate its microservices or exterior applications asynchronously, to ensure that approach will assist resiliency of the microservices in the case of partial failures.